 A bleeding disorder is a condition that affects the way your blood normally clots.
-When you get injured, your blood normally begins to clot to prevent a massive loss of blood.
-Sometimes the mechanism that causes the blood to clot fails, resulting in rapid or prolonged bleeding.
+The clotting process, also known as coagulation, changes blood from a liquid to a solid.
+When you’re injured, your blood normally begins to clot to prevent a massive loss of blood.
+Sometimes, certain conditions prevent blood from clotting properly, which can result in heavy or prolonged bleeding.

-Medications that inhibit the clotting of the blood are called anticoagulants.
+Medications that can interfere with the clotting of the blood are called anticoagulants.

-- factor II, V, VII, X, XII deficiency: relate to blood clotting problems or abnormal bleeding problems
+- Factor II, V, VII, X, or XII deficiencies are bleeding disorders related to blood clotting problems or abnormal bleeding problems.

-- von Willebrand's disease: the most common inherited bleeding disorder; caused by a deficiency of von Willebrand factor, which helps blood platelets clump together and stick to a blood vessel wall
+- von Willebrand's disease is the most common inherited bleeding disorder.
+It develops when the blood lacks von Willebrand factor, which helps the blood to clot.

 - heavy menstrual bleeding

 - excessive bleeding from small cuts or an injury

 Schedule an appointment with your doctor right away if you have one or more of these symptoms.
 Your doctor can diagnose your condition and help to prevent complications associated with certain blood disorders.